landonrichard/LRVault/SkillsUSA 2023/Cyber Security 2023.md

 #SkillsUSA
 #### Purpose
-To evaluate each competitor’s preparation for employment and to recognize outstanding students for excellence and professionalism in the field of computer programming.
+To evaluate each competitor’s preparation for employment and to recognize outstanding students for excellence and professionalism with relation to the entry level skills within the field of Cybersecurity.

 ---

-#### Languages Assessed
+#### Software Required
-- Java
-- C
-- C++
-- C#
-- Python
-- Ruby
-- JavaScript
+- Dual Boot Windows 10 and Kali
-- PHP
+- Putty
-- SQL
+- Autopsy
+- AccessData FTK Imager (Free)

 ---